GSA/idmanagement.gov/_implement/distribute-fcpca.md

 6. Assign the file:for **Create in site**, select _site name_, and for **Create in domain**, select _domain name_.
 Click **Okay**.
 7. On the left side panel, click **Analyses** to see a list of imported analysis files.
 8. Click *Federal Common Policy CA G2 Distribution Detection* (i.e., *FPKIRootG2Detection.bes*) and click the **Results** tab to see the distribution analysis.
 If the analysis was not activated _by default_, right-click the file and then click **Activate Globally**.
 9. For each workstation or device listed, "*Has FCPCA G2 Been Distributed?*" should say **True**.
 If **False**, you'll need to investigate the cause of the failure.
-If you can't find a cause, please contact us at fpkirootupdate@gsa.gov.<br />
+If you can't find a cause, please contact us at fpkirootupdate@gsa.gov.

 <img src="{{site.baseurl}}/assets/fpki/bigfix-results.jpg" alt="Sample Output." width="504" height="218">

 ### Use LANDesk 2016